apache/iotdb/docs/UserGuide/Advanced-Features/UDF-User-Defined-Function.md

 ### void beforeDestroy()

-The method for terminating a UDF.
+The method for terminating a UDF.You can do functions like resource release in this method.

 This method is called by the framework.
 For a UDF instance, `beforeDestroy` will be called after the last record is processed.
 In the entire life cycle of the instance, `beforeDestroy` will only be called once.